OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/vectorized.rst

 Essentially in either case, if you stored the partial derivative Jacobian in a variable :code:`A`, and your vector as variable :code:`b` will always do

 .. code::

     c = A.dot(b)

-This NumPy syntax works whether b is a vector or a collection of vectors that have been stacked together (vectorized)
+This NumPy syntax works whether b is a vector or a collection of vectors that have been stacked together (vectorized), which is why you don't need to do anything differently when using assembled Jacobians.

 ----------------------------------------------------------------
 Usage With Components That Use Matrix-Free Partial Derivatives